-The contents of this article may not be used as a treatment prescription, they are written to offer an overview of possible orthoses implementation in common sport injuries.
+The contents of this article may not be used as a treatment prescription; they are written to offer an overview of possible orthoses implementation in common sports injuries.
 Always contact your general practitioner or doctor.

 Anterior Cruciate Ligament (ACL) Injuries - OrthoInfo - AAOS.
 (2019).
 Retrieved from https://orthoinfo.aaos.org/en/diseases--conditions/anterior-cruciate-ligament-acl-injuries/

 Brostrom L. Sprained ankles: V. Treatment and prognosis in recent ligament ruptures.
 Acta Chir Scand.
 1966; 132: 537-50